firebase/firebase-tools/README.md

 **deploy** | Deploys all components (both hosting and security rules) of your Firebase project.
 Relies on [firebase.json][1] configuration.
 **deploy:hosting** | Deploy only the Firebase Hosting site assets to your Firebase project.
 Relies on [firebase.json][1] configuration.
 **deploy:rules** | Deploy only the Firebase Security Rules to your Firebase project.
 Relies on [firebase.json][1] configuration.
 **disable:hosting** | Stop serving Firebase Hosting traffic for the current project.
-Instead, a "Site Not Found" message will be displayed.
+A "Site Not Found" message will be displayed at your URL after running this command.
 **serve** | Start a local web server with your Firebase Hosting configuration.
 Relies on [firebase.json][1].

 ### Data Commands